Madonnelly833/spring-rest-mvc-hibernate-angular/README.md

 http://localhost:8080/employee
 ```

-## Testing the API with postman or other http client
+### Testing the API with an HTTP client of your choice (e.g https://www.getpostman.com/)

 Get all Employees